asachanfbd/Jumbo/README.md

 Jumbo is an IoT-enabled smart display based on the ESP8266 (NodeMCU).
 It brings a personality to your desk by displaying animated facial expressions ("Eyes") and text messages fetched from a remote API.
 It also features sound feedback using an active buzzer and a power-saving standby mode.

+This project covers the firmware for the device.
+The intelligence and control logic are handled by the [Jumbo Server](https://github.com/asachanfbd/Jumbo-Server).

 ## Features

 - **Animated Eyes**: Expressive eye animations (Happy, Sad, Shocked, Sleep, etc.) displayed on an OLED screen.